Mining Difficulty Adjustment

 Basic Formula

-TOS Network uses a modified version of the Kimoto Gravity Well algorithm with AI-mining enhancements:
+TOS Network uses a modified version of the Kimoto Gravity Well algorithm with mining optimizations:

 new_difficulty = old_difficulty * (target_time / actual_time) * adjustment_factorWhere: